 Know your colleagues’ time zone!

-This sound like an easy one, but trust me: it isn’t.
+This sounds like an easy one, but trust me: it isn’t.

 If your colleagues, clients and other people you’re working with are spread all over the world, it’s difficult to keep track of the current time in different cities.
 Time zones can be incredibly confusing.